domoritz/leaflet-locatecontrol/README.md

 L.control.locate({
 	position: 'topleft',  // set the location of the control
     drawCircle: true,  // controls whether a circle is drawn that shows the uncertainty about the location
-    follow: false,  // follow the location if ``setView` is set to `true` in locateOptions
+    follow: false,  // follow the user's location
+    setView: true, // automatically sets the map view to the user's location, enabled if `follow` is true
-    stopFollowingOnDrag: false, // stop following when the map is dragged if `follow` is set to true (deprecated, see below)
+    stopFollowingOnDrag: false, // stop following when the map is dragged if `follow` is true (deprecated, see below)
     circleStyle: {},  // change the style of the circle around the user's location
     markerStyle: {},
     followCircleStyle: {},  // set difference for the style of the circle around the user's location while following